IBM/storage-fusion/reference-applications/fusion-reference/README.md

 - Navigate to Backup & Restore/Backed up applications
     - Located in the left hand naviation menu
 - Submit Restore
-    - Locate `fusion-collab` in the `Backed up Applications` table
+    - Locate `fusion-reference` in the `Backed up Applications` table
-    - Click on the menu drop down for the `fusion-collab` item and click on `Restore`
+    - Click on the menu drop down for the `fusion-reference` item and click on `Restore`
     - Select `Same Cluster`
     - Select `Use the same project the application is already using`, then `Next`
-    - Select most recent Fusion Collaboration backup, then `Next`, then `Restore` and confirm `Restore`
+    - Select most recent Fusion Reference backup, then `Next`, then `Restore` and confirm `Restore`
 - Navigate to Jobs/Restores tab
     - Located in the left hand naviation menu
-- Select active/recent Fusion Collaboration restore
+- Select active/recent Fusion Reference restore
-    - Select most recent/top Fusion Collaboration restore in `Restores` table
+    - Select most recent/top Fusion Reference restore in `Restores` table
-- Monitor/Review Fusion Collaboration restore job until completed
+- Monitor/Review Fusion Reference restore job until completed
     - Review `Inventory`, `Sequence` and `Data transfer` dropdown and status

 ### Validate Restored Content

-- Open browser to Fusion Collaboration route
+- Open browser to Fusion Reference route
-- Validate Fusion Collaboration Content has been restored
+- Validate Fusion Reference Content has been restored

     ![Content Dashboard](./README-images/Content-Dashboard.png)